The Skinny on Cardio ExerciseArticle posted in: Fitness

 Your specific goals will determine the amount of cardio you should be doing.
 If you’re just trying to speed up weight loss with cardio exercise, a few moderate-intensity workouts each week may be all you need.
 However, if you’re training for a marathon, it might be necessary to do high-intensity anaerobic and aerobic exercise on an intense level.

-Because what you put in your body is just as important as how you move your body, the South Beach Diet recommends 30 minutes of aerobic activity per day during our weight loss phase and 60 minutes per day during weight maintenance.
+Because what you put in your body is just as important as how you move your body, the South Beach Diet recommends 30 minutes of aerobic activity per day during weight loss and 60 minutes for weight maintenance.

 To get in your 30 minutes of daily exercise, consider trying three moderate-intensity, 10-minute workouts.
 Do 10 minutes of jumping jacks, sit-ups or pushups when you wake up.
 Go for a brisk, 10-minute walk after lunch.
 After work, walk your dog at the park.
 Your goal is moderate intensity—think a purposeful pace: the exercise takes effort but you can talk in full sentences, explains Harvard Health.